KentiCopilot

 • Promote agency-specific or team-specific conventions and patterns.

 MCP servers use a standardized protocol that allows AI assistants to discover available capabilities, understand their parameters, and execute operations safely within your development environment.
+We’ve built and open-sourced these MCP servers to help you deliver your projects more easily:

-Curated prompts and workflows
+Curated skills and workflows

 AI-assisted widget development

-A two‑stage prompt workflow for building widgets walks you through creating Xperience Page Builder widgets.
+A two‑stage workflow for building widgets walks you through creating Xperience Page Builder widgets.
 The workflow includes a Research stage where the AI agent analyzes your requirements and optional design, validates them against official Xperience docs, and generates a detailed, project‑aware implementation plan.
 The Implementation stage then converts that plan into production‑ready widget code that follows your repository’s conventions and mirrors patterns from existing widgets.

 Development capabilities: